Internet of Things (IoT) - Part 2 (Building Blocks & Architecture)

 Let’s discuss the features of each of these architectural layers separately.

-Sensor, Connectivity and Network Layer
+Sensor, Connectivity, and Network Layer

-• This layer consists of RFID tags, sensors (which are an essential part of an IoT system and are responsible for collecting raw data).
+• This layer consists of RFID tags, and sensors (which are an essential part of an IoT system and are responsible for collecting raw data).
 These form the essential “things” of an IoT system.

 • Sensors are active in nature which means that real-time information is to be collected and processed.

-• This layer also has the network connectivity (like WAN, PAN, etc.) which is responsible for communicating the raw data to the next layer which is the Gateway and Network Layer.
+• This layer also has network connectivity (like WAN, PAN, etc.) which is responsible for communicating the raw data to the next layer which is the Gateway and Network Layer.

 As per the figure below, at the bottom of this layer, we have the tags which are the RFID tags or barcode reader, above which we have the sensors/actuators and then the communication networks.

-Figure 5: Sensor, Connectivity and Network Layer
+Figure 5.
+Sensor, Connectivity, and Network Layer

-Gateway and Network Layer
+Gateway and Network layer

-• Gateways are responsible for routing the data coming from the Sensor, Connectivity and Network layer and pass it to the next layer which is the Management Service Layer.
+• Gateways are responsible for routing the data coming from the Sensor, Connectivity, and Network layer and pass it to the next layer which is the Management Service Layer.

 • This layer requires having a large storage capacity for storing the enormous amount of data collected by the sensors, RFID tags, etc. Also, this layer needs to have a consistently trusted performance in terms of public, private and hybrid networks.